O3Ol/awesome-stars/README.md

 ## Go

+- [build-web-application-with-golang](https://github.com/astaxie/build-web-application-with-golang) - A golang ebook intro how to build a web with golang
 - [raft](https://github.com/hashicorp/raft) - Golang implementation of the Raft consensus protocol
 - [casbin-raft](https://github.com/dovics/casbin-raft) - Use raft to ensure the consistency of casbin
 - [bolt](https://github.com/boltdb/bolt) - An embedded key/value database for Go.